 Argument #4 – Oakland/Las Vegas Raider Head Coach Penalty Burden

-In 2020, head coach Jon Gruden was fined $150,000, and the Raiders organization was fined $500,000 and lost a 6th round draft pick, the largest penalty levied on any team or coach by far, for Gruden letting his Covid mask repeatedly slip too low on his face during a few intense communication moments coaching an NFL game.15 None of the players were wearing masks, and at times distant communication requires an ability to see a coach’s face.
+In 2020, head coach Jon Gruden was fined $150,000, and the Raiders organization was fined $500,000 and lost a 6th round draft pick, the largest penalty levied on any team or coach by far, for Gruden letting his Covid mask repeatedly slip too low on his face during a few intense communication moments coaching an NFL game.19 None of the players were wearing masks, and at times distant communication requires an ability to see a coach’s face.
 Such malicious and epidemiologically-ignorant retribution can only emanate from an organization with a mob mentality at play.

 Not even one of the eight multiple-team head coaching nor eleven other-team assistant coaching roles in the entire history of the Raider organization bucked this trend of being higher penalized as a Raider head coach.
 Not even one of nineteen coaches.
 Let that sink in.
 All of these professionals had their careers damaged by the NFL.
 There is no reasonable possibility, that all these coaches and their variety of organizations could be that undisciplined, almost every single season for 61 years.
 The data analysis supporting this graphic can be viewed by clicking here.

 Argument #5 – Oakland/Las Vegas Raider Player Penalty Burden/Lack of Benefit

 Former Raider cornerback D.J.
-Hayden portrayed this well in his recent contention that he was penalized more as an Oakland/Las Vegas Raider than with other teams.
+Hayden highlighted this impact as well in his recent contention that he was penalized more as an Oakland Raider than with other teams.
 In fact if we examine the Pro Football Reference data, indeed Hayden was penalized a total of 35 times during his four years as a Raider defensive back, and only 11 times in his three years with Detroit and Jacksonville.
-This equates to 35 penalties in 45 games played for the Raiders, compared to only 11 penalties in 41 games played for other teams.18 That reflects a 65% reduction in penalty per game played and 55% reduction in penalty per snap played during his tenure with a team other than the Raiders.19
+This equates to 35 penalties in 45 games played for the Raiders, compared to only 11 penalties in 41 games played for other teams.23 That reflects a 65% reduction in penalty per game played and 55% reduction in penalty per snap played during his tenure with a team other than the Raiders.24

 In the two panel chart in Exhibit 5b, one can observe that the Raiders defensive squad suffers as well from a lack of holding calls being made to their benefit for 2021.
 The Raiders led this statistic up until the last few games of the season, wherein the Dallas Cowboys and Los Angeles Chargers were flagged 6 times for holding against the Raiders.
-Such detrimental impact constitutes a disincentive for players to want to play for a team which is both penalized so often, and receives so little benefit from opposing team penalties – potentially marring their careers and negatively impacting their dreams for Pro Bowl, MVP or even Hall of Fame selections.
+Such detrimental impact constitutes a disincentive for players to want to play for a team which is penalized so often, and yet receives so little benefit from opposing team penalties – potentially marring their careers and negatively impacting their dreams for Pro Bowl, MVP or even Hall of Fame selections.

 In the end, all such systemic bias serves to do is erode NFL brand, cost the NFL its revenue – and most importantly, harm fans, players, coaches and families.

 NFL, your brand and reputation has drifted since the infamous Tuck Rule Game, into becoming ‘Bill Belichick and the Zebra Street Boys’.
 Yours is a brand containing the word ‘National’, and as a league you should act accordingly to protect it.
-Nurture and protect it through a strategy of optimizing product quality.

 A Profile in Modern Mafia-Like Activity